TahirZia-1/EDA-Netflix-Dataset-using-PySpark-on-Docker/README.md

 docker run -p 8888:8888 -p 4040:4040 -v C:\Users\user\Desktop\EDA:/home/jovyan/work --name pyspark_container jupyter/pyspark-notebook
 ```

-6. After running this command links will be present at the end copy it and run it on your browser.
+6. After running this command links will be present at the end, copy it and run it on your browser.
 Links will look like this:

 ```bash
 http://localhost:8888/?token=your-token